Here's the story... and an exciting way for you to claim your detox miracle:

 If a substance has the ability to attract, hold, and then remove positively charged particles, we refer to that ability as its cation exchange capacity (C.E.C.).

 Remember high school science?
 Positive particles are attracted to negative particles, and vice versa.
 If particles have the same charge, they tend to repel each other.
 In the classroom, the concept is demonstrated with magnets.

 If you try to stick two magnets together with the same charge, they just push each other away.
 But if one magnet has a positive charge and one has a negative charge... whoosh!
 They race towards each other and stick together.

-So, at the end of the day... it's the "attraction of opposites" that creates cation exchange capacity, which makes this clay so powerful.
+So, at the end of the day... it's the "attraction of opposites" that creates cation exchange capacity, which makes this clay so powerful as a detox agent.

-You see, the clay particles in high-cation clay carry a very powerful negative charge.
+You see, French clay particles that are "high-cation" carry a very powerful negative charge.
 They attract particles with a positive charge.
 Remember a minute ago we said "positive" doesn't always mean good?
 Free radicals, which we know to be harmful, usually carry a positive charge.
 Heavy metals, such as mercury, lead, and aluminum, are also positively charged.

 If you've never heard the term "adsorbent" before, it refers to a substance that attracts particles onto its surface, where they cling.
 Think of an adhesive lint roller.
 You know, the kind you rub over your clothing to remove lint and pet hair.
 The pet hair sticks to the outside of the lint roller.
 That's what an adsorbent does.
 If the unwanted particles are captured by the adsorbent, they aren't free to roam about causing trouble.
 When the lint roller is full of debris, you simply throw away the adhesive (adsorbent) part and the unwanted lint and pet hair go out with the trash.